VikramxD/duckquill_modified_theme/content/blog/Transformers/index.md

 +++
-title = "Transformers Implementation and Training with Pytorch and Lightning" description = "A super comprehensive and detailed guide to understanding the Transformer model and implementing it using PyTorch and Pytorch Lightning." date = 2024-05-10
+title = "Transformers Implementation with Pure Pytorch" description = "A super comprehensive and detailed guide to understanding the Transformer model and implementing it using PyTorch and Pytorch Lightning." date = 2024-05-23

 [taxonomies]
-tags = ["ML Research Paper Implementation", "Lightning"]
+tags = ["ML Research Paper Implementation"]
 +++

 ### Introduction